 Includes the barriers (tariff and non-tariff) that U.S. companies face when exporting to this country.

-In order to do business in the UAE, outside one of the free zones, a foreign business must have a UAE national sponsor and its ownership limited to 49 percent unless its business can be found on the UAE Government “positive sectors” list where up to 100 percent foreign ownership is allowed.
-The main objective of the positive sectors exception is to motivate major global corporations to invest in the UAE's markets, especially in the fields of innovation, technology, space, renewable energy, and artificial intelligence, thus supporting the goals and objectives of UAE Vision 2021.
+In order to do business in the UAE, outside one of the free zones, a foreign business must have a UAE national sponsor and its ownership is limited to 49% unless its business can be found on the UAE Government “positive sectors” list where up to 100% foreign ownership is allowed.
+The main objective of the positive sectors exception is to motivate major global corporations to invest in the UAE, especially in the fields of innovation, technology, space, renewable energy, and artificial intelligence.

 In 2011, the UAE Cabinet issued Resolution No. 3 of 2011, “Concerning the Commercial Agency Committee”.
 The Committee is responsible for receiving applications for settling agency disputes and for cancelling registered agencies.
 The Committee is permitted to abstain from settling a dispute referred to it and can advise the parties to refer the matter to litigation.

 It is extremely important to conduct thorough due diligence on prospective commercial agents and to carefully draft agreements to ensure compliance with the provisions of the Agency Law.